sciZer0/7/v/README.md

 We believe the new blockchain protocol is very (or even most) suitable for upcoming creative economy:

 **Insight**:<br>
->**Hundreds of millions of people, having necessary funds, will always financially support several very useful-to-them people.**
+>**Hundreds of millions of people, having necessary funds, will always find a way to financially support several very useful-to-them people.**

 Also,
->**Thousands of people, having necessary funds, will always financially support one very useful-to-them person they like.**
+>**Thousands of people, having necessary funds, will always find a way to financially support one very useful-to-them person.**

 <br>